Inclusive Teaching Coffee Chats

 Upcoming Chats

-This winter we will extend the discussion times by an additional half hour as needed.
+This spring we will extend the discussion times by an additional half hour as needed.
 Please join us!

-Topic: Equitable Use of Technology in the Classroom
+Topic: Reaffirming the Principles of Community in the Classroom